 User fee.
 The law requires the payment of a user fee for determination letter requests such as your application for recognition of tax-exempt status.
-You should use Form 8718 to figure the amount of your fee and to pay it.
+If you are not required to use Form 1023, you should use Form 8718 to figure the amount of your fee and to pay it.
+If you are using Form 1023, user fee information is included in Part XI.
 Your payment must accompany your request.
 The IRS will not process a request unless the fee has been paid.